 Starbucks’ outlets and wireless charging are almost everywhere in their shops.
 Check under the tables and even between seats on the bases of their couches.
 There’s likely an outlet to plug into as long as there is room to sit.

 Indie shops are keen on having outlets near every seating arrangement available as well.
-Similar to Starbucks, this just means finding the right seat.
+Similar to Starbucks, this just means finding the right seat, even if it’s not at your favorite glass coffee table.

 More outlets than seating arrangements often means leaving personal belongings far away or next to strangers.
 With wireless phone charging at Starbucks, rings are often lost or missing or not evenly numbered.
 Patrons at the tables with the charging ports aren’t always charging their phones, making the ports difficult to access.